Summit8000

 Mount Ama Dablam Expedition in Nepal Overview

-Our 30 days expeditions is, especially designed for you if you want to experience the true raw beauty of the mountains without climbing and risky peaks like the Mount Everest or any other above 8000 meters peaks.
+Our 30-day expeditions are especially designed for you if you want to experience the true raw beauty of the mountains without climbing and risky Mount Everest expeditions or any other peaks above 8000 meters.

-If you want to have the beginner friendly climbing experience which requires the technical climb then this expedition is for you.
+If you want to have the technical climbing experience which requires the technical climb then this expedition is for you.
 You will navigate through the rock, snow, and ice sections alongside enjoying the beautiful views of the Everest, Lhotse, Nuptse, and the Cho Oyu.

-If you are beginner in mountaineering then this climb will teach you everything that you may require to climb the high peaks.
-You will learn to use the ropes, crampons, and ice axes, and walking on the glaciers.
+If you are technical in mountaineering, then this climb will teach you everything that you may require to climb the high peaks.
+You will learn to use the ropes, crampons, and ice axes, and walk on the glaciers.

 Why Shall I choose Ama Dablam for Expeditions?